ziqianma/ARKCraft-Code/README.md

 ARKCraft Survival Evolved is a mod that adds the features from ARK: Survival Evolved into minecraft.
 ![Image of Logo](http://i61.tinypic.com/ou8phc.jpg)

-Many features are added, such as
+Many features are added, such as:

 1. Dinos, birds, prehistoric creatures and more models are added into the game.
 2. New breeding and taming mechanics are added into the game, enabling you to ride and play with the creatures that ARKCraft    provides.
 3. Many items and new GUI's are added into the game, enabling you to tame and breed dinos.